sindresorhus/notifier-for-github/readme.md

 If you want to receive desktop notifications, you can enable them on extension options page.
 You will then be asked for the notifications permission.

+## Desktop notifications

+Notifications look like simple cards with optional image and some text content in them.
+You can opt-in to receive notifications to be better informed about things that are important to you.

+Notifier for GitHub checks for new notifications every minute, and if it will display notification that arrived after the last check if there are any.

+If there are more than 3 new notifications, Chrome will show first 3, and queue up the rest to show them when either first 3 disappear or closed.

+Clicking on notification opens GitHub URL of the notification subject.
+URL is fetched lazily on notification click, so there is no requests performed unless actually needed.

 ## Related